ramaro/kapitan-examples/example-3/compiled/dev-sea/sardine.md

 Target *dev-sea* is running:

-* 1 replicas of *tuna* running image alledm/tuna:v2.0.0
+* 1 replicas of *sardine* running image alledm/sardine:latest
 * on cluster kubernetes